rutujagurav/git-basics/README.md

 ## Forking

 A fork creates a new copy of the remote repository that's essentially disconnected from the original remote repository.
-Thus a fork is associated with two remote repositories - 1. the original remote repo (which you cloned or linked with using `git remote add origin <url of the original repo>`) and 2. a new remote repo (which you'll create on github.com and link with using `git remote add upstream <url of the fork>`).
+Thus a fork is associated with two remote repositories - 1. the original remote repo (which you cloned or linked with using `git remote add origin <url of the original repo>`) and 2. a new remote repo (which you'll create and link with using `git remote add upstream <url of the fork>`).

+Now you can push to whichever remote repo you want from the local using `git push origin <branch name>` (to push to original repo) or `git push upstream <branch name>`.

+If you have to sync changes from your original remote repo to your fork, a quick way to do that is by clicking "Sync fork" on Github.com page of your fork to update the remote fork.
+If you have local clone of the fork, update it with `git pull`.